OfficeDev/Office-Add-in-samples/ADD_SAMPLE_INTO_DEV_KIT.md

 ## Testing

-1. Uninstall the installed Office Add-ins Development Kit.
+1. Install the latest Office Add-ins Development Kit, make sure the version is equal or higher than 1.0.1.
-2. Download the [test version of Dev Kit](./assets/dev-kit-test-package.vsix) and install it manually in VSCode.
-3. Set the environment variable `OTK_SAMPLE_CONFIG_BRANCH` to `dev` or other branch with a valid [sample-config.json](./.config/sample-config.json) of this repo on your development machine.
+2. Set the environment variable `OTK_SAMPLE_CONFIG_BRANCH` to `dev` or other branch with a valid [sample-config.json](./.config/sample-config.json) of this repo on your development machine.
 Setting this variable will force sample gallery to use the config in the dedicated branch instead of `main`.
-4. Open Dev Kit.
+3. Open Dev Kit.
 Select `View Samples` to view sample gallery and do testing.

 ## Check in the new sample into the sample gallery